TheRunawaysGIRLS/capstone/README.md

 integrating_ your changes into the live application, instead of periodically _releasing_ new versions.
 CI tools can not only test your code, but then automatically deploy your app.
 This is known as Continuous Deployment.
-Boilermaker comes with a `.travis.yml` configuration almost ready for continuous deployment; follow these steps to the job.
+Mazuma Maker comes with a `.travis.yml` configuration almost ready for continuous deployment; follow these steps to the job.

 1. Run the following commands to create a new branch: